The-Exnor/Remote-Server-Bridge/README.md

             In the Libraries section, a new librarie called "Remote Server" should be availabe.
             Thats it.
 You now should be able to browse and play from the remote server you entered.

+Compile:

+            Download the repository (git clone <repository-url> <local-directory> ) inside the project directory do:
+                                            "dotnet new classlib -n RemoteServerBridge"
+                                 and then:  "dotnet publish -c Release -f net9.0 -o ./publish" The files should now be inside the "publish" directory.

 DISCLAIMER:

             The code in this plugin was made with the help of a LLM/Deep Learning machine, in particular Google's GeMini Pro 3.1